 - Ignore that FOMO because comfort should be your number one priority.
 Whether you’ll make it to Hana all the way or halfway, you can take credit for having driven the Hana highway.

 - Give the driver a break by spending the night in luxury at the Travaasa Hana hotel.
 You’ll be much more relaxed when you know you have two days to complete this challenging drive.
 Start early to avoid the crowds at the Paia side on day one and do the same on the Hana side on day two.

-How no to survive the Road to Hana with kids
+How not to survive the Road to Hana

 - Pick out the day with the worst weather (just like we did). 🙂

 - ‘Make sure to make frequent stops’, that was the advice I came across more than once when I was doing research.
 What a joke!
 When you’ve been on the Road to Hana, then you know how unrealistic this is.
 The Hana highway is dangerous and simply doesn’t allow for random pitstops.